Go to Reviews.org AU Edition

 What’s the best satellite internet provider for streaming?

 We recommend Viasat (formerly Exede) as the best satellite internet provider for streaming.
-That’s because Viasat comes with faster speeds of up to 100 Mbps and higher data caps (up to 150 GB per month) than your only other option, HughesNet.
+That’s because Viasat comes with faster speeds of up to 150 Mbps and higher data caps (up to 150 GB per month) than your only other option, HughesNet.
+And those faster download speeds plus Viasat's higher data caps earned it our Editor's Choice award.

 Viasat (formerly Exede) satellite internet